Dantoro/project_therapy/README.md

 ### EmotionRegressor

-* Two transformers: one GoEmotions-based, one Ekman-based
+* Transformer: GoEmotions-based
-* Outputs 35d mood vector for current prompt; combines with rolling buffer for 210d TrendTracker feature
+* Outputs 28d mood vector for current prompt; combines with rolling buffer for 2168d TrendTracker feature
 * See emotion_regressor.md for details

 ### TrendTracker

 * Performs mathematical analysis on EmotionRegressor output to expand emotional analysis of a single input into deep analysis of emotion-over-time.
-* 210d vector: [current, EMA, 1st and 2nd derivatives of mood vectors]
+* 168d vector: [current, EMA, 1st and 2nd derivatives of mood vectors]
 * Only tracks user utterances (not chatbot)

 ### HAN (Hierarchical Attention Network)